The JUICE Pre-Operational Repository

 Scenario Directory Structure

-The Scenario directory has a given structure that is the result of gathering both the experience with missions in operations and the specific requirements of JUICE.
+The Scenario directory has a given structure that is the result of gathering both the experience from previous missions in operations and the specific requirements of JUICE.
 The directory contains different types of files that serve different purposes:

 • Configuration files: The configuration files required by AGM, EPS, and OSVE (and MAPPS) are present in the CONFIG directory.
 Internally to the SOC, the source of these files is the Configuration repository conf.
 From this directory, only the OSVE Configuration file is accessed directly by the user when running the OSVE simulation.

 • Environment files: The Environment files are input files to OSVE that define the “environment” of the scenario.
-There is a directory to include geometrical events as generated with the geopipeline package, which is populated at the start of the detailed scenario activity.
-The OPS directory includes operational files that include input related to the power and data models.
-In particular, we have a file that provides the solar cell counts, one for the efficiency of the solar cells and another one for the bit rates of the S/C. In addition there is a directory that provides the Data Volume envelopes for each instrument type coming from the segmentation.
+The EVENTS/GEOMETRY subdirectory include geometrical events generated with the geopipeline package.
+The OPS subdirectory includes operational files that include input related to the power and data models.
+In particular, we have a file that provides the solar cell counts, one for the efficiency of the solar cells and another one for the bit rates of the S/C. The SEGMENTATION subdirectory includes the opportunities from the latest Segmentation as well as Data Volume envelopes for each instrument type based on the DV pie for the Tour.
 These serve as resource envelopes during the Instrument Timeline Harmonisation process.
 The trajectory files required by MAPPS were also included in this directory.
 These files can be also considered as configuration files.
 Internally to the SOC, the source of these files is the Configuration repository conf.

 • Observation Definition files: The Observation definition files used by OSVE to run the simulation have a specific directory in the structure.
 These observation definitions are initially generated from the SOC Observation Database.
 Each instrument has its own directory with two subdirectories: GLOBAL and SCENARIO.
-The global subdirectory has all the observation definitions available to the instrument, whereas the scenario one has the ones that are linked to the segments present in the scenario.
+The GLOBAL subdirectory contains all the observation definitions available to the instrument, whereas the SCENARIO one has the ones that are linked to the WG segments present in the scenario.
 These files are considered planning files and can be delivered by the SOC or PIs throughout the entire Detailed Scenario Process.
+Note that any changes to the ODFs during the Detailed Scenario Process (including instanciation of specific observations) will happen directly in the SCENARIO directory but will need to be reflected in the Observation Database after the end of the exercise.

 • Timeline files: This directory hosts all the planning files related to instrument operations to provide instrument modes, module states, data generation, and power consumption information.
 Different types of files are hosted in this directory such as the event fies, Observation Plan files (OPL), Observation Timeline files (OTL), Instrument Timeline files (ITL), and Payload Operations Requests Files (POR).
 Each instrument has a subdirectory which is also the location where the files are delivered by the PI teams.